model-checking/kani/docs/src/tutorial-first-steps.md

 Here we're seeing the line of code and the value assigned in this particular trace.
 Like property testing, this is just one **example** of a failure.
-To proceed, we'd presumably fix the code to avoid this particular issue and then re-run Kani to see if we find more.
+To proceed, we recommend fixing the code to avoid this particular issue and then re-running Kani to see if you find more issues.

 ### Exercise: Try other failures